nmayorov/nmayorov.github.io/content/posts/ins_error_equations.md

 \dot{\phi} = (R + [\omega_{ie}^n \times] T) \Delta r + T \delta V + (T [V^n \times] - [(\omega_{ie}^n + \omega_{en}^n) \times]) \phi -C^n_b \epsilon^b
 $$

+# Validity of error models

+The derivations were done using several first order approximations.
+These approximations are valid if higher order truncated terms are insignificant compared to the first order (linear) parts.

+For the attitude error vectors we've used linear approximations like $C^t_p \approx I + [\phi \times]$.
+Thus it is obvious that the requirement for them are
+$$
+\phi \ll 1 \\\\
+\psi \ll 1
+$$
+A working limit on the attitude errors for algorithms like EKF is approximately 0.1 radian or 5 degrees.

+We've also used an assumption that the vector $\theta$ is small.
+It means that
+$$
+\Delta r \ll a
+$$
+Considering that Earth radius $a \approx 6400$ km, we can estimate the limit on acceptable position error as 500 km.
+This value far exceeds useful range of INS accuracy.

+The situation with the velocity error is more interesting.
+In $\psi$-angle error model there is no truncation of higher order terms featuring $\partial V$.
+This is an interesting property which could also be derived or understood by considering kinematic equations in ECEF frame.
+However if we try to predict $\Delta V \approx \partial V + V^n \times \theta $ or $\delta V \approx \partial V - V^n  \times \psi$ errors (necessary for NED or body frame velocity processing in estimation algorithm), we will need to use the estimated velocity $\hat{V} = V^n + \Delta V$.
+And then for $\hat{V} \times \theta$ and $\hat{V} \times \psi$ to be valid to the first order it must hold
+$$
+\Delta V \ll V^n
+$$
+For $\phi$-angle and its modified version other (but conceptually similar) arguments might be made to come up with the same conclusion.

 # Summary and discussion

 Let's summarize all the models, discuss their possible simplifications, properties and relations to each other.